Number of lawyers in team: 115

 I am more my own boss, but I’ve got support and back-up.
 That’s what makes it more comfortable, and it is low-hassle and low-cost, so a good combination.

-To watch a video interview with Iain Roxborough, please click on the image to the left.
+To watch a video interview with Iain Roxborough, please click on the play button.